FalcoVerus/Local-network-discovery-tool/README.md

   Scanning specific TCP ports and
   Scanning all TCP and UDP ports

-Once selected the above scans will be concluded on the specified data range, the results will be printed and stored in a dataframe.
+Once selected, the above scans will be concluded on the specified data range, the results will be printed and stored in a dataframe.
 At the end of the execution the dataframe is written in a .csv file.

 Please note, that TCP/UDP portscanning can take a long time to be finished.